 Where can you find world-famous coffee, surfing, and snorkelling?
 Well, technically this is a trick question because Costa Rica and Panama can both raise their hands for this one.
 This 16-day tour combines the best of activity hubs like Boquete and La Fortuna, with time to chill – or test your board skills – at the beach.
 From rainforests to the Panama Canal, this is the perfect Central America intro (or refresher) that’ll give your wallet a breather.

-Recharge: Hot Springs, Arenal Volcano
+Your Wellness Moment: Hot Springs, Arenal Volcano

-Carte Blanche: Boquete.
+Your Discover Moment: Boquete.
 Guided cloud forest night walk (Monteverde).
 Free time in La Fortuna, Monteverde, and Quepos.
 Beach time in Bocas del Toro.
 Panama Canal visit.
 Miraflores Locks and museum visit.
 Internal flights.
 All transport between destinations and to/from included activities.

 Soak in the thermal hot springs of Arenal Volcano, watch the sunset over the Pacific, learn about coffee production and support a local community, stare out into the crystal-blue Caribbean waters in Bocas del Toro, take in the crisp air of the lush green highlands in Boquete, explore the Panama Canal.